chrisewilliams2006-jpg/BreastDM-Reproduction/README.md

   uncertainty created by a validation set of only 19 patients.
 - The results are preliminary single-run findings and should be followed by repeated seeds, patient-level confidence intervals, and external validation.
+---
+## Improved Model
+the improved model notebook was informed by baseline test results.

 ## Repository Contents